ahsfar/LFCS-guide/README.md

 # Exam

-* Online
+* Online & a score of 67% or above must be earned to pass.
-* Duration of Exam 2 hours
+* Duration of Exam 2 hours & exams consist of 17-20 performance-based tasks.
 * Includes 12 Month Exam Eligibility with one retake
 * Price: $395 USD - Normally there are discounts and bundle offers
-* Performance-Based Exam
+* Performance-Based Exam -> The exams are delivered online and consist of performance-based tasks (problems) to be solved on the command line running Linux.
-* Exam simulator - online proctored
+* Exam simulator - online proctored via streaming audio, video, and screen sharing feeds.
 * 2 Years (Validity)

 - [Official LFCS Exam Info Link](https://training.linuxfoundation.org/certification/linux-foundation-certified-sysadmin-lfcs/)